anquanscan/sec-tools/README.md

 [turtle](https://github.com/spicesouls/turtle): MSFVenom Powershell Stager Encoder & Generator
 [osmedeus](https://github.com/j3ssie/osmedeus): A Workflow Engine for Offensive Security
 [External-Roblox-ESP](https://github.com/bditt/External-Roblox-ESP): This is an external ESP for Roblox.
 It was made while I was learning to reverse Roblox's structures.
 This is just a base so it doesn't do anything fancy.
 Please ignore the ugly code.
 [H1ve](https://github.com/D0g3-Lab/H1ve): An Easy / Quick / Cheap Integrated Platform
+[vminspect](https://github.com/noxdafox/vminspect): Tools for inspecting disk images